 - Risks connected to Walmart delivery vehicles across long-distance hauls.

-- Frequent residential crashes involving USPS postal trucks.
+- Residential incidents involving USPS postal trucks.

 - Serious injuries linked to DHL vans in commercial delivery zones.